thorn-t/NFLDvP/README.md

 1. Clone the repo
 2. Put the "NFL Data" folder directly into the C:\ directory.
 The file path should be "C:\NFL Data".
 3. Open the .sln with Visual Studio 2022 and run
+4. Select a team defense and year then click search.

 ## Program walkthrough